 Squat Rack Alternatives

 Many people confuse full cages as being synonymous with “squat rack.”
 Therefore other types of racks are often seen as alternatives for squat racks.
 This is just a reflection of the confusion surrounding all the different options on the market.
 Any rack that has spotters and will accommodate performing squats can be considered a squat rack, including those that do not surround you with a cage as mentioned above.
+You can discover much more about different types of squat racks, including the difference between squat racks and power racks here at StrengthMinded.

 The only true alternative to a squat rack are squat stands.
 Many manufacturers use the term squat rack and squat stand interchangeably or even combine them in the names of their products.
 However, the type of ‘stands’ I am talking about are not really considered a true rack by most people.
 Instead of being one piece, these consist of two separate stands.
 The stands themselves are adjustable so that the barbell goes at the top level, adjusted to your height preference, and safety spotters, if available can be set at an appropriate lower level.
 These can be much more affordable and are compact so that you can set them out of the way when not in use.
 The GoPlus Adjustable Standard Squat Stands, shown below, are a good quality example of what I’m talking about.